-Social media is a relative newcomer to the business marketing mix.
+Social media has become a staple to the business marketing mix.

 While it can produce some outstanding benefits, businesses also need to come to terms with the risks it can pose.
 What is social media?
 How can you use it to promote your business?
 What are its downside risks?

 Social media is a set of Web-based applications that allow users to generate content and interact with other application users.
 Facebook, Twitter, LinkedIn, Instagram, Pinterest, Reddit, Snapchat, and other similar applications are all considered “social media.”

 Sharing Can Inform & Increase the Experience For All

 If I use a particular product, I might share that information with my social network.
 People in my social network may be influenced by my positive (or negative) experiences.
 They may learn about a new product or service thanks to my word-of-mouth endorsement.
 They can also learn from my mistakes!
 And in sharing my experience, the members of my social network may share my experience with members of their social networks.

 Marketers are naturally attracted to social media because that’s where their target consumers are.
 Social media networks can effectively distribute news and information in a person-to-person way.
 Marketers and corporations can participate in social networks, just like an individual can.
 And therein lies one of the risks.